steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 Firstly, we make a call to `query_desc.operation` to check the type of query that is executed.
 Once we identify that the command type is `update` we are set to go.

-For the [QueryDesc](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/executor/execdesc.h#L23-L24) here are the fields we are going to nedd to fetch updated tuple:
+For the [QueryDesc](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/include/executor/execdesc.h#L23-L24) here are the fields we are going to need to fetch updated tuple:

 ```c
 typedef struct QueryDesc